sateffen/disuware/docs/what-does-it-do-long-story.md

 So each subdirectory contains a file called *disuwarepackage.json* which describes the package in that directory.
 In the description you have to tell at least two
-informations: The implemented interface and the version of the implemented interface.
+information: The implemented interface and the version of the implemented interface.

-Additionally you can define the required other interfaces in their required versions.
+Additionally, you can define the required other interfaces in their required versions.
 So an example *disuwarepackage.json* file looks like:

 ```json